 Harbour City — Tsim Sha Tsui

-Harbour City is a gigantic complex with shopping and an observatory deck that juts out into Victoria Harbour, and even doubles as a cruise ship terminal.
-The biggest shopping mall in Hong Kong, it spans 2,000,000 square feet.
-It’s home to a small cinema and the largest Toys’R’Us in the city.
+The Ocean Terminal section of Harbour City was originally the first shopping mall in Hong Kong when it opened in 1966.
+It now spans 2,000,000 square feet, making it the biggest shopping mall in the city.
+The gigantic complex — complete with myriad shopping options and an observatory deck that juts out into Victoria Harbour — even doubles as a cruise ship terminal, and is home to a small cinema and the largest Toys’R’Us in Hong Kong.
 With its incredible number of retailers (primarily upscale brands) and its proximity to the Star Ferry Pier, it’s a wildly popular mall for mainland and international tourists.
-The Ocean Terminal section of the mall was originally the first shopping mall in Hong Kong, opening in 1966.

 How to get there: Take the MTR to Tsim Sha Tsui station and walk 10-15 minutes or take the ferry from Central or Wan Chai to Star Ferry Pier and walk three minutes.